Documentation

 How the GEO Scout command center turns monitoring signals into concrete actions on your site: schema markup, content, and pillar pages with ready-to-use artifacts

-When a page already shows up in AI answers but isn't cited, the command center suggests an "Improve this page" action.
-AI knows about it but doesn't find it relevant enough to link to.
-Pinpoint-improving such a page is the fastest way to lift brand visibility and direct traffic: you turn an appearance into a citation exactly where the AI engines already show interest.
+When a page already shows up in AI answers but isn't cited, the command center raises a "Improve this page" action.
+AI knows about the page but doesn't consider it relevant enough to link to.
+Fixing exactly that page is the fastest way to lift brand visibility and direct traffic: you convert an appearance into a citation where the engines are already interested.

 1/3

-• The "Optimize" button on the card launches an AI agent.
-The source page is picked from the brand's sitemap or entered manually by URL — the domain must match the brand's site
+• The "Optimize" button opens the content studio with the source page already filled in — from the brand's sitemap or entered manually by URL (the domain must match the brand's site) — plus the "Target queries" block.
+"Generation history" next to it keeps every previous run

-• The agent runs in real time and shows its steps: load brand → scrape page → AI rewrite (the LLM rewrites the page and generates an FAQ and a schema pack) → save to history.
-Every run is kept in the "Generation history"
+• The agent works in real time and shows its steps: load brand → scrape page → AI rewrite (the LLM rewrites the page and generates an FAQ and a schema bundle) → save to history

 Tip

 Don't rewrite the page "in general".
-Answer capsules target a specific uncited query — move the ready paragraph and markup over, and the page starts answering exactly the intent AI was skipping it for.
-Closing query after query, you build up the domain's citation rate systematically.
+The edits target specific uncited queries — paste in the ready paragraph that answers the prompt's intent directly, and the page starts answering the exact query AI was skipping it on.
+Closing query after query is how domain citability grows systematically.

 Technical groundwork: Schema, llms.txt, and AI-bot access